dumbsito/dumbsito/README.md

 ---

 ### 👨‍💻 About Me :
-- 📝 I regularly upload videos on [https://www.youtube.com/youdevs]
+- 📝 Some time ago I began to study programming in a self-taught way studying **HTML, CSS and Javascript**

+- 🌱 I'm currently learning **Angular, Back-end Development, SQL and API-REST**

 - 💬 Ask me about **Javascript, Angular, Java, Springboot**

 - 📫 How to reach me **leandrolezcano@gmail.com**

-- 🌱 I'm currently learning **React.js, Blockchain, Web3 and Solidity**

 <div align="left">